Erin Dietrich’s ‘April The Giraffe’ Spoof Goes Viral, Watch Her Not Give Birth

-Erin Dietrich is as frustrated as you are at watching April the Giraffe not give birth, so the pregnant South Carolina woman decided to spoof the whole situation by sharing her own video, which has since gone viral.
+Erin Dietrich is as frustrated as you are watching April the Giraffe not give birth, so the pregnant South Carolina woman decided to spoof the whole situation by sharing her own video, which has since gone viral.
 Even now, just like you can watch April not give birth, you can live-stream as Erin doesn’t give birth, either.

-For those not familiar with the context of this whole weird situation, here’s what’s going on: about two weeks ago, according to Us Weekly, the Animal Adventure Park in Harpursville, New York, put up live-streaming webcams in the pen where April the Giraffe goes when she needs some privacy.
+For those not familiar with the context of this whole weird situation, here’s what’s going on.
+About two weeks ago, according to Us Weekly, the Animal Adventure Park in Harpursville, New York, put up live-streaming webcams in the pen where April the Giraffe goes when she needs some privacy.
 The very-pregnant female giraffe is about to give birth to her fourth calf with her mate, Oliver, and millions of fans worldwide are watching as the new calf is expected any minute now.

 April the pregnant giraffe is in a better mood today after a vet visit, zoo keepers say https://t.co/xq8MKhvI9j pic.twitter.com/sOatiBgxA3